-Buttevant is an old market town in North Cork located between Cork and Limerick.
+Buttevant is an old medieval market town in North Cork located between Cork City and Limerick City.
 Buttevant holds a very old horse fair each year called the Cahirmee Horse Fair, and it is claimed that Napoleon's horse, Marengo, was bought at this fair from a Kerryman named O'Connor.

 The ruin of Buttevant's old Friary can still be seen in Buttevant.
 Barry is a very common Cork name nowadays but the first Barrys were Anglo-Norman de Barry, who established in here on MacCarthy lands about the 13th Century.
 'Boutez-an-avant' was their war cry, and some say that the name of the town came from that.
 More sober historians primly explain that it comes from botavant, Norman-French for an advance rampart.